stoeps13/connections-doc/source/admin/admin/t_admin_search_boost_ttr.md

 2. Use any of the following commands to configure boosting applied on different fields in search queries.

+    !!! note
-    **Note:** Except for the deleteBoostSettings, the boostname parameter in all commands is "content" when you are referring to global search boosting.
+    Except for the deleteBoostSettings, the boostname parameter in all commands is "content" when you are referring to global search boosting.

     SearchCellConfig.addFieldBoost\(string boostName, string fieldName, float boost\)
     :   Adds a field with a specific boost to be taken into account in query time.